palumbcl/devops/README.md

 ## 2-1 What are testcontainers?

+They simply are java libraries that allow you to run a bunch of docker containers while testing.
 ## 2-2 Document your Github Actions configurations.
 ## 2-3 For what purpose do we need to push docker images?
 ## 2-4 Document your quality gate configuration.